Neengash/Neengash/README.md

 _The code for most of those games can be found in my GitHub repos._
 _Some of them aren't public repos because of the licensing of some assets used._
-_I'm also a member of [G4M30V3R-T34M](https://github.com/G4M30V3R-T34M), a group of friends who participate in gamejams_
+_I'm also a member of [G4M30V3R-T34M](https://github.com/G4M30V3R-T34M), a group of friends who participate in Game Jams_

 ## <u>Board Games</u>